 Make sure you have correctly dialed in your settings and that your focus point is on your subject’s eyes.

-The last thing you want to happen is to be done with a headshot session and realize all your photos were unfocused/blurry on your subject’s eyes and were instead focused in on their left ear.
+The last thing you want to happen is to be done with a headshot session and realize all your photos were unfocused/blurry on your subject’s eyes and were instead focused on their left ear.

 As humans, we have gotten really good at sensing if something seems “off” or “unnatural.”